Short URL for this page:

 The committee selected Trophy Point, upon the northern brow of the plain, as a site, and designated the 15th of June, 1864, as the day for its dedication.
 Active preparations were begun, and Major General George B. McClellan was invited to deliver the oration.
 The dedication was attended with great pomp, all the troops available in the vicinity of New York Harbor being present.

 Gen. McClellan had a short time prior been relieved from his duties as Major General, and Secretary Stanton, between whom and McClellan there existed a spirit of antagonism, sent an order to Col. Bowman on the morning of the dedication to not permit Gen. McClellan to deliver the oration.
 A great commotion ensued.
 Col. Bowman ignored the Secretary's order, and McClellan delivered the oration.
-Presumably on this account Col. Bowman was in the afternoon of that day relieved of his duties as Superintendent of the Military Academy, and Gen. Indicates a West Point graduate and gives his Class.Cullumº was appointed his successor.a
+Presumably on this account Col. Bowman was in the afternoon of that day relieved of his duties as Superintendent of the Military Academy, and Gen. Indicates a West Point graduate, Class of 1833: a link to his biographical entry in Cullum's Register.Cullumº was appointed his successor.a

 This event damped the ardor in the project, and the matter remained dormant until 1890, when Col. John M. Wilson, then Superintendent of the Military Academy, revived the enterprise and pushed it forward to completion, the interest on the funds originally collected having accumulated until it reached upward of $75,000.
 Owing to various delays and modifications in the original design involving the entire remodeling and recasting the figure of Fame and the bronze tablets, the monument was not completed until the Fall of 1896.